GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

 \subsubsection{Worst-case Analysis}

-In previous subsections, we addressed the necessity and importance of the worst-case evaluation.
-Here we shift the focus to its analysis.
-As shown in Table \ref{toxin_perf} and Table \ref{toxin_perf_backbone}, interestingly, in Cora, GraphToxin against all graph unlearning methods achieves better performance in the worst case in nearly all metrics, except for PMGK.
-Conversely, in PubMed and Photo, GraphToxin performs betters in the random case in embedding distance, PMGK, attack fidelity and posterior Wasserstein distance.
-Additionally, GraphToxin with the GCN backbone also excels in attack accuracy in the random case.
+Previous subsections motivate the necessity of worst-case evaluation.
+We now analyze its impact on attack performance.
+As summarized in Table \ref{toxin_perf} and Table \ref{toxin_perf_backbone}, worst-case node removal leads to markedly different behaviors across graphs.
+On Cora, GraphToxin consistently achieves stronger performance under worst-case removal across nearly all metrics, except PMGK.
+In contrast, on PubMed and Photo, GraphToxin generally performs better under random-node removal for global and performance-level metrics.
+Similar trends are observed across different GNN backbones.

-For different GNN backbones, in Cora, GraphToxin in the random case achieves the best PMGK across all backbones.
-It also excels in embedding distance with SGC, and in attack accuracy, fidelity, and posterior Wasserstein distance with both GraphSAGE and SGC.
-In PubMed, it similarly leads in PMGK across all GNN backbones, and excels in embedding distance with SGC, in attack fidelity with GCN and SGC, and in posterior Wasserstein distance with SGC.
-In Photo, GraphToxin in the random case surpasses others in PMGK and posterior Wasserstein distance across all backbones and obtains the best embedding distance, attack accuracy, and fidelity with both GCN and GraphSAGE.

-In the worst-case scenario, the top $10\%$ of nodes with the highest degrees are removed before GraphToxin attempts to reconstruct the full unlearned graph.
-Removing these highly influential structural hubs poses extra challenges, as the attack's efficacy dependent on a delicate trade-off.
-While a moderate expansion of local neighborhoods can yield more informative gradients for graph recovery, these signals may also be distorted by over-smoothing or the loss of crucial semantic and structural details, particularly within heterogeneous neighborhoods or under linear smoothing effects.
+\textit{This divergence highlights the inherent trade-off in worst-case evaluation.} Removing high-degree nodes increases reconstruction difficulty by amplifying structural ambiguity and semantic misalignment.
+While moderate neighborhood expansion can yield more informative signals for recovery, these signals may be distorted by over-smoothing or losing crucial semantic and structural details during information propagation, particularly within heterogeneous neighborhoods.